alvarogarcia7/blog_source/source/_posts/2016-04-18-quote-characterization-tests.markdown

   - quote
 ---

-I need to make a change, but I don't know what tests to write
+In chapter 13, "I need to make a change, but I don't know what tests to write"

 > In nearly every legacy system, what the system does is more important than what it is supposed to do.
 >